-It is located in a former monastery in the very centre of Carlow Town.
+Carlow County Museum is located in a former monastery in the very center of Carlow Town.
 This museum was designated by the National Museum of Ireland to collect archaeological findings.
-The museum has four exhibition halls, two larger houses a permanent collection, and two smaller are used for temporary exhibitions.
+So, the museum has four exhibition halls, two larger houses a permanent collection.
+And two smaller ones are used for temporary exhibitions.

 The former monastery has been renovated.
-Its characteristic elements have been preserved, such as stained glass, gilding at shutters and statues.
-In front of the main entrance there is a large figure of the the Blessed Virgin Mary.
+Its characteristic elements have been preserved, such as stained glass, gilding at shutters, and statues.
+In front of the main entrance, there is a large figure of the Blessed Virgin Mary.

 Especially recommended among the exhibits is the magnificent nineteenth-century pulpit from the Carlow Cathedral.
 Which has been placed by the Irish Times in “History of Ireland in 100 sites”.
 The pulpit is over 20ft tall and is made entirely of oak.

 Also on display is the original gallows trapdoor from Carlow Gaol.
 Besides, the smoking pipe of Captain Myles Keogh, who was killed at the Battle of Little Bighorn in North America.
 Interesting exhibitions tell the story of the great 19th-century scientist, John Tyndall—the first man to discover the greenhouse effect.
 A special exhibition including items from Carlow’s Sugar Factory, which operated for almost 80 years.